nushell/nushell.github.io/lang-guide/lang-guide.md

 print -e "barbar"
 ```

+It print `foo` to stdout and `barbar` to stderr.
 The following table illustrates the difference between all of them:

 Pipes: